-Each year in Australia around 1.25 million mattresses are sent to landfill and each mattress takes up 0.75 cubic metres of space in landfill.
+Each year in Australia around 1.6 to 1.8 million mattresses are sent to landfill and each mattress takes up 0.75 cubic metres of space in landfill.
 By recycling mattresses these large waste items can be diverted from landfill and their components, such as wood, foam and springs recycled into a number of products.
 It can also help reduce waste handling and landfill costs.
 Additionally mattresses in good condition can be cleaned and donated to charitable organisations helping them to provide affordable bedding.

 A number of mattress recyclers operate in Australia who offer both collection and drop-off services.
 Generally a small fee is associated with these services in order to cover the costs of recycling and or cleaning of the mattresses for reuse.